 In addition, most students are introduced to Spanish in Year 8.

 In Year 9 all students are given an element of choice in their curriculum in Year 9.
 This means that pupils spend longer on subjects that they enjoy and are doing best in as well as being better prepared for starting GCSE in that area of study should an individual choose to continue in Year 10 and 11.

 By Easter of Year 9 all pupils will have started completed their Key Stage 3 studies and began GCSE courses in Maths, English and Science.
-While it is unlikely that any GCSE exams will be taken in these subjects before the end of Year 11 that will be reviewed and decisions taken in the best interests of individual students.

 KEY STAGE 4 CURRICULUM